samergul/EmployeeMangementSystem/How-to-break-up-your-solution-in-many-Visual-Studio-projects-with-their-own-responsibilities.md

 ## All aboard the modular train

-The modular approach that we recommend is one where a group of three projects is used for every "functional module"
+The modular approach that we recommend to maximize code reuse is one where a group of three projects is used for every "functional module".
+For example:

+* > Company.Project.sln
+    * > Company.Project.Branding.wsp
+    * > Company.Project.Nav.wsp
+    * > Company.Project.Nav.Contracts.dll
+    * > Company.Project.Nav.Core.dll
+    * > Company.Project.News.wsp
+    * > Company.Project.News.Contracts.dll
+    * > Company.Project.News.Core.dll
+    * > Company.Project.Search.wsp